Oh that feeling when the outside of your little toe blisters

 These devices are great for two reasons:

-- The silicone material is excellent at absorbing shear.
-And remember, the more shear that occurs within silicone material, the less shear that has to happen within the skin of your little toe.
+The gel material is excellent at absorbing shear.
+And remember, the more shear that occurs within gel material, the less shear that has to happen within the skin of your little toe.

 3) ENGO Blister Prevention Patch